maurolacy/bitcoin-bubbles/README.md

 - **LPPLS Model**: Log-Periodic Power Law Singularity model for predicting bubble breakouts/crashes.
 - **Metcalfe's Law Model**: Using active Bitcoin addresses as a proxy for network users to assess overvaluation.

-**⚠️ Important Disclaimer**: This is research / educational software.
+**⚠️ Important Disclaimer**: This is research/educational software.
 Not investment advice.
 Use at your own risk.
 See the [Disclaimer](#disclaimer) section below.

 ## Dependencies